Kosmokleaner/RapidPicoC/README.md

 This is a "Raspberry Pi Pico 2" C/C++ starter project (in/out ), optimized for iteration time (no USB plugin and button pressing).
-This is much better than the standard method (unplug cable, plug in cable while pressing button, drag and drop .uf2 file).
+This is much better than the standard method (unplug cable, plug in cable while pressing button, drag and drop .uf2 file) - for convience and speed.
 The setup work is still improvable.
 Feedback is welcome.

 Key lines for best iteration:
 ```